UPPMAX/uppmax4DL/docs/naiss-sens-bianca.md

 		- sensitive environmental data, e.g. protected species
 	- National security

-- A Data Protection Impact Assessment is legal requirement for any project with GDPR-data.
+- A Data Protection Impact Assessment(DPIA) is legal requirement for any project with GDPR-data.

 - If in doubt (especially with "new" data type), also do a information security evaluation to determine how you should handle the data.